 This dietary plan was created by medical professionals as a way to provide assistance to those struggling with digestive issues.
 These issues may be caused by a variety of health problems such as Crohn’s Disease, inflammatory bowel disease, or stomach ulcers among others.
 The foods that are recommended for the diet are easy to digest, making it easier on the stomachs of those suffering from those issues.
 Foods that are high in fiber are restricted as they are more difficult for the body to digest.
 The goal is to allow an individual to consume a normal amount of food and get rid of waste easily.

 This diet is also often referred to as the soft foods diet.
 It’s easy to see why when you take a look at the list of recommended foods.
 Often, this food restriction is used as means of transitioning from a completely liquid diet to one that allows for more solid foods.
 While it is frequently used in this between phase, some may choose to continue using it for longer periods of time.
-There are some concerns for choosing this option, which will be discussed further.
+There are some concerns for choosing this option, which will be discussing further.

 Who can be helped with this diet?

 Those with digestive issues will often need to go through a process of taking certain foods out, making replacements, and reintroducing various foods.
 The low fiber plan can benefit those with Crohn’s Disease, IBD, and a variety of stomach issues such as ulcers.
 The theory is that following this low fiber diet will help the individual to digest food more easily, causing symptoms of these medical issues to be dramatically reduced.
 The system won’t have to work as hard to process foods and the body will be given more of an opportunity to rest.

 Those who are undergoing surgery may also be advised to use the low residue diet.
 Surgeries on the abdomen or intestines as well as colonoscopies may require a limited diet.
 It is an excellent solution for people are preparing for those procedures or recovering from them.
 Afterward, as the system repairs itself, other foods can be reintroduced.